nilearn/nilearn/doc/manipulating_images/masker_objects.rst

 or saved as a portable HTML file ``report.save_as_html(output_filepath)``.

 .. literalinclude:: ../../examples/06_manipulating_images/plot_mask_computation.py
-    :start-after: # We need to specify an 'epi' mask_strategy, as this is raw EPI data
+    :start-after: # We need to specify an 'epi' mask_strategy, as this is raw :term:`EPI` data
     :end-before: # Generate mask with strong opening

 .. figure:: /images/niftimasker_report.png